15 — The Overnight Forge

 Gym Leader shard bounties were overdue.
 Defeating a Gym Leader now grants a burst of shards — 15 for leaders, 25 for the Elite Four, 50 for the Champion.
 Milestones should feel like milestones.

-Milestone rewards extend this logic to gear itself: one-time shard bonuses at 10, 50, and 100 gear found, and at 10 and 25 consecutive win streaks.
+Milestone rewards extend this to gear itself: one-time shard bonuses at 10, 50, and 100 gear found, and at 10 and 25 consecutive win streaks.
 The game tracks lifetime gear count in SaveBlock2 and fires the reward exactly once.

 World and Lore

-The world got denser too.
+The world got denser.
 Dungeon inscriptions appeared in Seafoam Islands, Victory Road, and Silph Co.
 Corruption warning signs went up on Routes 8 and 10.
 A Veteran Bounty Hunter NPC settled in at Indigo Plateau with post-Champion elite bounties.
 A Rift Scholar on Cinnabar Island provides pre- and post-game Rift lore.

 By the Numbers